godfreybwaira/shani-ob/README.md

 * The attribute `shani-on` accepts one or more valid javascript events separated by `|` (pipe).
 This tells the browser to register events `keyup` and `change` (in this case) on `input` element.

-* The `method` attribute tells the browser to use HTTP `GET` request method.
-You can use and request method including your custom request methods.
+* The `method` attribute tells the browser to use HTTP `GET` request method to fetch data using AJAX.
+You can use any request method including your custom request methods supported by your server.

 * The `action` attribute specifies the URL that will handle the request.
 Other attributes that can be used instead of `action` attribute include `href` or `value` attribute.